arvidn/libtorrent/docs/projects.rst

 projects using libtorrent
 =========================

-These are some of the public projects that uses libtorrent.
+These are some of the public projects that use libtorrent.
 If you want your project listed here, let me_ know.

 .. _me: mailto:arvid@libtorrent.org